 Marketing strategies are incomplete without a properly defined audience, and that’s still the case with programmatic advertising.
 Work with a programmatic advertising agency to define your ideal customer.
 Map out their characteristics such as age, gender, location, interests, and how they use technology in their day-to-day lives.
 This information will guide you on creating goods ads and where to publish them to ensure your target users can access and interact with them.

 3. Choose your DSP

 Before designing your ad creative, you should choose a DSP for your campaign.
 DSP stands for demand-side platform, which is software used by advertisers for their programmatic ad campaigns.
 The software automates ad buying through real-time bidding technology.
 Once you set a bid for your campaign, the DSP competes with other advertisers for ad inventory and secures placement for your ad on prime publishing sites.

 4. Set campaign parameters

-You will then have to set your CPM (cost per mile) and budget for your campaign.
+You will then have to set your campaign’s CPM (cost per mile) and budget.
 While platforms like Facebook pre-determine the CPM, DSPs allow you to choose how much you can afford to pay to win impressions.
 After setting the CPM, set the duration of your campaign and the frequency cap, which determines the number of times an ad will be shown to the same user.